girayk/MrzScanner/README.md

 # Reading MRZ

-Analyze and filterTD1 and TD3 from text recognized in live capture, building evidence over time.
+Analyze and filter MRZ from TD1 and TD3 from text recognized in live capture, building evidence over time.
 Blazing fast less than a second
-Using Apple Vision api, so u dont need to download another module.
+Using Apple Vision Framework, so u dont need to download another module.
 Getting best result from matched 10 frames

 p.s.
 I needed it and when I check other package good and fast ones trying to charge you,